-Any crude feelings that come from the internal organs; such as, pain or a feeling of distention or fullness: Mr. Simon complained to his doctor about the visceral sensation which he experienced in his abdomen; especially, after eating a big meal.
+An unpleasant feeling that comes from the internal organs, such as pain or an awareness of distention or fullness: Mr. Simon complained to his doctor about the visceral sensation which he experienced in his abdomen, especially after eating a big meal.

 visceral skeleton (s) (noun), visceral skeletons (pl)